scipion-em/docs/docs/user/tutorials/tomo/Emantomo_STA/emantomo-sta-workflow.rst

 the number of classes introduced in the protocol form was 1.
 Sometimes it can be very useful to specify more than one class even if there is only one class, and then select the best one, as sometimes the convergence is not reached and the result is not good.
 On the other hand, the higher number of classes introduced, the longer it will take the protocol to finish.
-Said that, let's open our initial model, in this case with ChimeraX_.
+Said that, let's open our initial model, in this case with Chimera_.
 It should look like as in the figure below:

 .. figure:: /docs/user/tutorials/tomo/Emantomo_STA/14_initial_volume_chimerax.png
    :width: 500
    :align: center
-   :alt: Initial volume displayed with ChimeraX_
+   :alt: Initial volume displayed with Chimera_

 Subtomogram refinement
 ======================